kkruecke/cplus-documentation/notes/heap.rst

 **remove()** Code
 ~~~~~~~~~~~~~~~~~

 Removes the root.
-Places the last item in the heap as the root, and the repair the heap property by invoking `swim(int index)`, which swap the new root going down is swapped with its largest child.
+Places the last item in the heap as the root, and the repair the heap property by invoking `sink(int index)`, which recursively swaps the new root with its largest child, as long
+as the largest child is larger than the root or until the root has become a leaf.

 .. code-block:: cpp